Let’s begin with a simple dilemma: You are offered $100 today or $110 tomorrow. Which would you take?

 #1: LEARN: Build awareness of the concept

-The first key to overcoming a thinking error is understanding it.
+The first key to overcoming a cognitive bias is understanding it.
 Awareness of hyperbolic discounting triggers the process of asking our self the right questions when presented with dilemmas between present and future.

 Knowing that we have an irrational but predictable tendency to excessively discount long-term rewards versus present rewards can be the push required to better visualise our future selves.
 Put another way, awareness can be like a pair of glasses, improving our long-distance vision while correcting our temporal myopia.